Compression Moulding ideal for low volume production rubber parts.

 It is worth noting that the cycle times can be considerably longer than for injection moulding, which is why many production tools are multi cavity.
 During development tooling is usually single cavity to minimise tooling cost, the quantities being low enough that the extended production time is not a financial issue.

-Although tools are necessary they are of a simpler construction to those used in other moulding processes such as injection moulding or die casting.
 They can be manufactured from readily available aluminiums and steels in a few days (depending on complexity), and parts moulded soon after.
 Part size can range from a few millimetres to almost 500mm.

 Plunkett Associates are aware that one of the primary benefits of compression moulding is the large range of flexible materials that can be moulded; these include Neoprene, Nitrile, EPDM, Fluroelastomers and Silicone rubbers as well as loaded ESD and conductive materials.